-Traveling with a baby can seem overwhelming.
-From trying to feed your baby on the go to getting you baby to sleep in a new environment to trying to time activities around naps, traveling with a baby may seem just too complicated.
-However, don’t let the fears of traveling with a baby stop you.
-In our experience, exploring the world with our new curious sidekick has been one of the best parts of parenthood.
-Although traveling with our baby has never made traveling easier, it certainly always makes it more memorable.
-In our opinion, the extra planning and effort of traveling with your baby is completely worth it.
-After taking over a dozen flights and trips with our daughter, here are our top 10 baby travel tips.
+After taking dozens of trips and over 50 flights with a baby (between our two young children), we’ve learned a thing or two about traveling with a baby.
+Although traveling with a baby can seem overwhelming and requires extra planning, from trying to feed your baby on the go to getting you baby to sleep in a new environment to trying to timing activities around naps, we’ve found exploring the world with our new curious sidekick to be one of the best parts of parenthood.
+And although traveling with our baby has never made adventuring easier, it certainly always makes it more memorable.
+To start making those precious travel memories with your baby, read on for our top 10 baby travel tips.

 Disclaimer: Every baby is different.
-Below is what has worked for us with our daughter who is 11 months old at the time of writing this.
+Below is what has worked for us with our two very different babies

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!